LearnersGuild/guide/Policies/Time_Commitment.md

 #### What happens if I come late or need to leave early?

-Your commitment is to show up and practice web development between 9:00am to 6pm.
+Your commitment is to show up and practice web development between 10:00am to 5pm.
 Anything non-critical to your life should be scheduled outside these hours.

-If you are going to be late and/or miss a day, you need to let your colleagues by posting in your Phase channel, and emailing [**timeoff@learnersguild.org**](mailto:timeoff@learnersguild.org), if you are taking a personal or PD day.
+If you are going to miss a day, you need to let your colleagues by posting in your Phase channel, and emailing [**timeoff@learnersguild.org**](mailto:timeoff@learnersguild.org), if you are taking a personal or PD day.

 You must also inform anyone you have meetings scheduled with for the day \(SEPs, Procoaches, Learning Facilitators, house members, etc.\), as you would in the workplace.
 Informing your colleagues about your inability to be present and logging time off are agreements we make to respect each others' and our communal time.